Ezku/equanimous-tribble/content/2-theoretical-framework/1-dailies-in-agile.md

 ## Discovering Scrum

-Common wisdom used to hold that software development could be modelled after a *plan-driven* fashion. \citep{abrahamsson2002agile} These models are well-researched and mature \citep{huo2004software}, but heavy.
+Common wisdom used to hold that software development could be modelled after a *plan-driven* fashion \citep{abrahamsson2002agile}.
+These models are well-researched and mature \citep{huo2004software}, but heavy.
 They assume that requirements may be discovered beforehand, that they will not undergo significant change through the duration of a project and that, fundamentally, the process of developing software is predictable and repeatable \citep{sutherland2001agile}.
 The quintessential example of a plan-driven methodology[^methodology] would be the *waterfall*[^waterfall]: gather requirements, devise a solution, program the solution, bring it to customers \citep{sutherland2001agile,huo2004software}.
 Rinse and repeat.

 [^methodology]: *Methodology* is an ascriptive description of techniques: what to do, how, when, by whom and so on.